genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/07_run-the-application.md

 wsl-user=alpha
 ```

-We will run `setupEnvironment` - this task executes `install-genesis-distribution` (copies and unzips the Genesis distribution specified as a dependency) and then configures the installed distribution.
+2. Run `setupEnvironment`.
+This task executes `install-genesis-distribution` (copies and unzips the Genesis distribution specified as a dependency) and then configures the installed distribution.

 Usage :
 ```shell